 While visiting Edendale say hello to our guinea pigs, small native animals and farm animals, including sheep, calves, alpacas and goats.
 You can also go in with and feed the poultry with the food provided.

 You can see our stick insects and learn about their life cycle and see our hopping mice, yabby and other water creatures in our tank displays outside Reception.
-Our blue tongue lizards may not be out if it is too cold.

 There is information about our animals at, or near their enclosures, you can also explore more by using the Farm Finders QR codes that are also near the animals.

 See some of our wonderful animals, past and present, in our photo gallery

 Talk to staff to learn about sustainable land practices and how we get food products from animals.

 Animal welfare is a top priority at Edendale.
 Please be aware that some animals need particular grazing conditions.
 This means that animals are moved around the farm to meet their needs as well as considering good landcare practices.
 Not all paddocks will have animals or they will be in a different space since your last visit.